junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 He doesn't need to see the face to recognize that long and dark silhouette standing before the window.

-And he also doesn't even have a chance to click his lightsaber to life, before a strong shot of electricity has knocked him out from the behind.
+And he also doesn't even have a chance to click his lightsaber to life, before a strong shot of electricity knocks him out from behind.

 The last thing he sees, is the Count turning to him with his hand held behind his back, an unfathomable look dangling on his face.

-The world falls into black a blink of an eye later.
+The world falls into black in the blink of an eye.

 <br>